Kochen-Specker Contextuality: Advanced topics and methods

 \subsubsection{The graph approach and the quest for a principle for quantum correlations}

-In the context of the program initiated by \citet{Tsirelson:1993HJS} (or Tsirelson) for finding simple characterizations of the sets of quantum correlations for Bell scenarios, \citet{Popescu:1994FPH} asked the following question: Why are correlations in nature not more nonlocal?
+In the context of the program initiated by \citet{Cirelson:1980LMP} [or Tsirelson depending on the transliteration; see also \citet{Tsirelson:1993HJS}] for finding simple characterizations of the sets of quantum correlations for Bell scenarios, \citet{Popescu:1994FPH} asked the following question: Why are correlations in nature not more nonlocal?
 Principles such as nontrivial communication complexity \cite{vanDam:1999}, information causality \cite{Pawlowski:2009NAT}, macroscopic locality \cite{Navascues:2010PRSA}, and local orthogonality \cite{Fritz2013} managed to exclude some nonquantum nonlocal correlations.
 However, none of them managed to single out even the set of quantum correlations for the simplest Bell scenario \cite{Navascues:2015NC}.

-Arguably, the focus on Bell scenarios, where no further measurements can be carried out on a physical system after it has been measured once, is missing a fundamental aspect of quantum theory: measurements are transformations.
+A different approach to the problem of finding a principle for quantum correlations is the observation that quantum theory, understood as the abstract probability theory behind quantum mechanics by \citet{Hardy:2001XXX,Chiribella:2010PRA,Masanes:2011NJP}, can be seen as a probability theory for events produced by ideal measurements.
+This follows from two observations.

-After L\"uder's work \cite{Luders:1951APL} fixing von Neumann's quantum theory of measurement \cite{vonNeumann:1932SPR}, it becomes clear that a self-adjoint operator is not simply a tool to compute the probabilities of an observable, but it represents a particular {\em process} associated to a particular way to measure an observable.
-This process yields a result and {\em transforms} the state in a specific way.
-From a theory-independent perspective \cite{Kleinmann:2014JPA,Chiribella:2016IC,Chiribella:2014ARX}, this process corresponds to an interaction between a measurement device and a measured system that yields the same result when repeated and does not disturb any compatible observable.
-That is, to an ideal (or sharp) measurement \cite{Kleinmann:2014JPA,Chiribella:2016IC,Chiribella:2014ARX,Cabello:2019PRA,Chiribella:2020PRR}.
+On the one hand, not only is a self-adjoint operator a tool to compute the probabilities of an observable, it also represents an ideal measurement of the observable, i.e., a measurement that does not disturb any compatible observable and yields the same result when repeated \cite{Kleinmann:2014JPA,Chiribella:2016IC,Chiribella:2014ARX}.

-Moreover, Naimark's (or Neumark's, depending on the transliteration) dilation theorem \cite{Neumark:1940IANa,Neumark:1940IANb,Neumark:1943CRA}, showing that any POVM can be obtained from a projective measurement on a larger Hilbert space, implies that, in quantum mechanics, nonideal measurements cannot produce correlations which cannot be attained with ideal measurements.
+On the other hand, Naimark's (or Neumark's, depending on the transliteration) dilation theorem \cite{Neumark:1940IANa,Neumark:1940IANb,Neumark:1943CRA}, shows that any POVM can be obtained from a projective measurement on a larger Hilbert space.
+This implies that in a Bell scenario nonideal measurements cannot produce correlations that cannot be attained with ideal measurements.